The stars align for a new business that showcases local artisans

 Everything happens for a reason.
 That’s Andrea Miller’s take on life and, most certainly, the last few years of her life.

-In 2020, like so many others, Andrea lost her job during the COVID-19 pandemic.
-At the time, she was devastated to leave a career that she had spent years building.
+In 2020, like so many others, Andrea Miller lost her job during the COVID-19 pandemic.
 While contemplating her next steps, she was unsure of what the next chapter might look like.

 Within two weeks of having the keys, she had reimagined, restructured and rebranded the shop to become a haven for exceptional artwork from local artisans.
 The Artisan District, located on Queen Street in downtown Fredericton, is now Andrea’s focus and passion.